ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-03-15-the-first-technical-issue.md

 The timing of the transmission improved.
 When the engine is warm, gears are switched almost exactly like described in the official specs.
 However when the engine is still cold the transmission switches a bit too late into the next gear.
 As this is my first Mercedes-Benz I can't tell if this is normal behavior or not.

-In general I consider the issue as fixed: the timing improved and the transmission doesn't leak any oil anymore! :heavy_check_mark:
+In general I will consider the issue as fixed: the timing improved and the transmission doesn't leak any oil anymore! :heavy_check_mark:

 I'll regularly check the oil level of the transmission and keep an eye on it.